JdeRobot/RoboticsAcademy/docs/_pages/exercises/IndustrialRobots/pick_place.md

 Even if your specified position of the end effector is inside the workspace, if the orientation is not properly set, you are actually requiring other joints to move out of their workspaces.

 ### Position and Orientation
 In 3D space, a rigid body has six degrees of freedom.
-Its pose can be fully described by position, translations in three axies(x, y, z) from origin and orientation, rotation relative to reference frame.
-Position can be easily descirbe with (X, Y, Z) when coordinate frame is given.
+Its pose can be fully described by position, translations in three axis(x, y, z) from origin and orientation, rotation relative to reference frame.
+Position can be easily describe with (X, Y, Z) when coordinate frame is given.
 In our exercise, the reference frame is the robot frame with origin in its bottom center, x-axis pointing forward, y-axis pointing leftward and z-axis pointing upward.

 By contrast, orientation is harder to describe.
 There are many different methods to describe orientation in 3D including rotation matrix, rotation vector, euler angle, quaternion.
 If you want to understand more about them and has linear algebra background, have a look of [this page](https://en.wikibooks.org/wiki/Robotics_Kinematics_and_Dynamics/Description_of_Position_and_Orientation).
 To finish this exercise, you only need to understand part of euler angle.